jfreifeld/get_clean_project/CodeBook.md

 * strain: strain data
 * actlabel: actlabel data
 * features: featrues data
 * getactivity: function to swap the activity_labels with the activity id
 * xdataset: bind xdata by rowset
 * ydataset: bind ydata by rowset
 * sdataset: bind sdata by rowset
 * meanz: grab the means columns
 * stds: grab the stds colums
 * meanzstds: join the meanz and the stds columns
 * redxdataset: take only the columns in xdataset with mean() and std() from xdataset called redxdataset because it is reduced.
+* xdatacols: reformatting the column names to be more readable.

 see the run_analysis.R file for how the columns are renamed, they are commented.